 Some parrots will continue like this for several hours.
-Others will forgive you after a few minutes, or once you offer a treat.
-Parrots have their trust broken easily and don’t forget personal slights, so it’s important to reassure them.
-Make sure to reinforce the bond immediately by:
+Others will forgive you after a few minutes or once you offer a treat.
+Parrots’ trust can be broken easily, and they don’t forget personal slights, so it’s important to reassure them.
+Make sure to reinforce your bond immediately by:

 - Taking the parrot to its cage while still in the towel

-- Placing it inside and undoing enough of the towel so it can get free on its own
+- Placing it inside and undoing enough of the towel so it can free itself

-- Giving it 5-10 minutes while you wait quietly nearby, or however long is necessary until it calms down
+- Giving it 5-10 minutes while you wait quietly nearby

-- Speak softly and happily to the parrot as you approach
+- Speaking softly and happily to the parrot as you approach

-- Offer it a treat and praise for allowing the wing trimming
+- Offering it a treat and giving it praise for allowing the wing trimming

 - After 1-2 hours, once it’s had time to gauge its balance without primary feathers, take it out of the cage

-- Sit on the floor with it, so if it flutters, it does not fall a great distance
+- Sit on the floor with it, so if it flutters, it does not fall too far

 - Play with and encourage the parrot, offering it another treat